Originally posted on “Value innovation in medical and life sciences” ; August 12th, 2009

 Attitude is relevant, and again context of rules, regulations, reimbursement, and specifically the separation of community segregation between health care, patients/consumer communities and health care, Rx professionals.
 In this sense, pharma programs for compliance online are said to be questioned by the European Commission!
 Actually I, myself do not see those communities integrate, due to the difference in perspectives, but once care itself is at stake, and not just Rx, there could be a chance to relate health care professionals through social media to patients.
 There must be some good examples already!

 And indeed, patient associations are forwarded as the drivers to social media development.
-They will have transparency, relevance, reciprocity, authenticity, commitment ‘baked in’ their strives, as relevant issues for success in this.
+They will have transparency, relevance, reciprocity, authenticity, commitment ˜baked-in” their strives, as relevant issues for success in this.

 Interesting enough, aspects of pharma companies’ organisations came forward as probable inhibitors to their development in using social media: the issue of change, and management of change.
 Also, the attitude as how to adapt to given contexts or as to be challenged by opportunities.
-Adhesion of top management plays a role, one remarks, but also the issue of linking social media to EU strategies of pharma, not just to affiliates’ tactics locally.
+Adhesion of top management plays a role, one remarks, but also the issue of linking social media to EU strategies of pharma, not just to local affiliates’ tactics.

 In my personal conclusion: we are just beginning to discuss and use the potential of possibilities and opportunities generated by social media in the EU.
 But one striking issue seems relevant to mention here.
-I would make a serious distinction between the use of social media in the pursue of care for health, and the use of these channels for pharma promotion…The latter seems just one bridge too far to pharma in the EU.
+I would make a serious distinction between the use of social media in the pursue of care for health, and the use of these channels for pharma promotion.
+The latter seems just one bridge too far to pharma in the EU.
 But still, when pharma is able to collaborate with other parties to the use of social media in health care, new images of pharma and positions in health care communities lay ahead.
 Probably things pharma could need.
-But indeed, that’s quite a change!
+But indeed, that is quite a change!

 Every Friday, one will have a next tweet up on #hcsmeu, around noon GMT+1